Debtor in Possession Financing

 What is Debt Financing?

-Debtor in possession (DIP) financing refers to financing for a business operating under the Chapter 11 bankruptcy reorganization process It allows the company to retain control of its assets through the restructuring period.
+Debtor in possession (DIP) financing, also called Debt Financing, refers to a type of loan for a business operating under the Chapter 11 bankruptcy reorganization process It allows the company to retain control of its assets through the restructuring period.

 How Debtor in Possession Financing Works (Example):

 Under Chapter 11 bankruptcy, a business files for protection from creditors while it reorganizes.
 During the reorganization process, the bankruptcy court allows the business to secure additional operational capital from lenders.
 Under the jurisdiction of the bankruptcy court, these post-bankruptcy lenders assume a senior position on liens and security interests in the business assets, normally by consent of the pre-bankruptcy senior lenders.
 In practice, the continued operation of the business allows the debtor in possession to reorganize, reposition itself, and improve its chances of repaying its debts.

 Why Debt Financing Matters:

 DIP financing can be an important lifeline for any business in Chapter 11 bankruptcy.
 It allows a business to maintain payroll and suppliers, stabilize operations, and restructure its balance sheet so that it can repay creditors and emerge from bankruptcy.
 A business in bankruptcy can usually only obtain DIP financing by giving its post-bankruptcy lenders protection in the form of a senior lien position.
 While a senior lien position guarantees that the lender will be repaid in full even in liquidation, it also limits the business with strict payment terms.
 This can hinder the reorganization process.
 Strict oversight by the bankruptcy court serves as an additional protection to DIP financing lenders to ensure that new credit sources are available to businesses in bankruptcy.